 How does a property I own qualify for a homestead exclusion?

 - You must be one of the owners of the property, or be a qualifying relative of at least one of the owners.
-Details on qualifying relatives are on the homestead applications.
-Family farm corporations, farm partnerships, certain trusts and life estates (as long as the life estate interest is shown on the deed, and the holder of the life estate meets all the homestead requirements) are also eligible for homestead credits.
-Any questions, please contact our office.
+Details on qualifying relatives are on the homestead applications and vary depending on classification.
+Corporations, partnerships, trusts and life estates may also be eligible for a homestead exclusion in certain situations.

 - You must apply for homestead by December 15th of the assessment year.
-This application requires that you supply the names and Social Security numbers of all of the owners of the property and if the property is not owner occupied, the names and Social Security numbers of the owner's qualifying relatives who occupy the property as their primary place of residence.
-You may make application by the one of the following ways:
+This application requires that you supply the names and Social Security numbers of all of the owners of the property and if the property is not owner occupied, the names and Social Security numbers of the owner's qualifying relatives who occupy the property.
+You may make application in one of the following ways:

 Why must I provide my Social Security Number?

-State law (MS 273.124, subd.
-13 par.c) requires that every property owner applying for homestead classification must provide the County Assessor with a Social Security number of each occupant who is listed as owner of the property on the deed of record, including each owner's spouse who occupies the property.
-Each owner and their spouse who occupies the property must sign the application.
-In the case of a relative homestead, each relative and spouse of a relative occupying the property must provide a Social Security number and sign the application.
+State law (MS 273.124, Subd.
+13, Par. c) requires that every property owner applying for homestead classification must provide the County Assessor with a Social Security number of each occupant who is listed as owner of the property on the deed of record, including each owner's spouse who occupies the property.
+Each owner and their spouse who occupy the property must sign the application.
+In the case of a relative homestead, each relative and spouse occupying the property must provide a Social Security number and sign the application.

 Are homesteads on all property the same?

-No. The homestead is based on a number of factors.
-First, the homestead decreases as the property's market value increases over a certain level established by law.
+No. The homestead exclusion amount is based on a number of factors.
+First, the homestead exclusion amount decreases as the property's market value increases over a certain level established by law.
 Second, not all properties are eligible for full (100%) homestead.
-Third, there are other exclusions attached to homestead properties, such as exclusions for the blind, disabled, paraplegic, or disabled veteran that may also affect the amount of the homestead received.
+Third, there may be other exclusions or reductions attached to homestead properties including but not limited to blind/disabled homesteads and Veteran's Exclusions.

 I own and live in a manufactured home located in a mobile home park, are the homestead rules the same?